-The principal risks facing the Company in respect of the other core principles include: Risk Issue Mitigation Counter-party security A counter-party with which the Company trades may go bankrupt causing loss of invested funds or amounts owing.
+The principal risks facing the Company in respect of the other core principles include: Risk lssue Mitigation Counter-party security A counter-party with which the Company trades may go bankrupt causing loss of invested funds or amounts owing.
 The treasury function has strict controls in respect of the counterparties with which it deals, including the use of credit ratings and appropriate limits.
 Credit cover arrangements are in place with the electricity suppliers, which would allow recovery of defaulted payments through the price control mechanism, if good debt control practices continue to be followed.
 Potential flooding and other weather related events.
 Recent weather patterns suggest a heightened risk of flooding of 'at risk areas' and the potential for increased occurrence of damage to the overhead network.
 A robust major incident management plan is in place.
 The Company's critical property unit plan assesses those properties most at risk and a flood mitigation plan is in place, including the erection of permanent and temporary defences.
 Supply chain interfaces The various operational areas of the Company may overlap or have gaps in the supply chain.
 Current economic conditions are placing suppliers under pressure.
 Roles and responsibilities of the interfacing departments are being better defined.
 Payment for goods and services provided is within agreed terms, after due scrutiny.
 BT ESP analogue circuits Potential withdrawal of service puts existing communication arrangements at risk.
 Options include retaining the equivalent service, potentially at higher than current cost or utilising an alternative solution.
-Network risk posed by cables through the Tyne Tunnel The 66kV fluid-filled cables in the tunnel are aging with increased risk of failure, leading to a requirement for the substantial use of generating units and potential guaranteed standards failures and incentive penalties.
+Network risk posed by cables through the Tyne Cable Tunnel The 66kV fluid-filled cables in the tunnel are aging with increased risk of failure, leading to a requirement for the substantial use of generating units and potential guaranteed standards failures and incentive penalties.
 The Company's Primary Engineering Projects team is developing a solution but has assessed the potential for simultaneously losing all circuits as being remote.

+and/or third parties.

-Motor accident management Any significant road traffic accident involving a Company vehicle may create a liability, which the Company has to meet, The Safety Improvement Plan has a substantial focus on road risk and the reduction of preventable vehicle accidents.
-A and/or third parties.
+Any significant road traffic accident involving a Company vehicle may create a liability, which the Company has to meet, and involve it is a coldent involve.
+The Safety Improvement Plan has a substantial focus on road risk and the reduction of preventable vehicle accidents.
+A dedicated road risk and involve injury to employees manager has been appointed.